BRUNOSolutions/.github/profile/README.md

 ## BE a Christian

-Stop telling people that you are a Christian ...
-BE a Christian.
+Stop telling people that you are a Christian ... the *tell* is you need to preach to others, rather than to *personally* BE a Christian.

-Stop being a wishy-washy candy-ass ... people are disgusted by the faux, half-ass form of *christianity.*
+Stop being a wishy-washy candy-ass ... people are disgusted by the faux, half-ass, goody two shoes, sunday school kiddie song, form of PRETEND *christianity.*

 Stop thinking of heaven as a post-death retirement community where you get to hang out with your favorite people.